Using the Field Chooser

-For example, if you wanted to view the ID of processes for which Message Analyzer captured events, you could add the ProcessId column, found under the Etw node in the Column Chooser, to the Analysis Grid viewer.
+For example, if you wanted to view the ID of processes for which Message Analyzer captured events, you could add the ProcessId column—found under the Etw node in the Field Chooser—to the Analysis Grid viewer.
 In the near future, you will have the capability to display process names as well.

-Adding Summary Columns from the Details Tool Window
+Adding Analysis Grid Columns from the Details Tool Window

-In addition to using the Column Chooser Tool Window to add more data columns to the default column configuration of the Analysis Grid viewer, you can also quickly add a new data column to the Analysis Grid viewer based on field names in the Details Tool Window that displays beneath the Analysis Grid viewer by default.
-You can do so by right-clicking any row of field data in the Details window and selecting the Add ‘<entityName>’ as Summary Column menu item, where entityName is a placeholder for the actual field name in the Name column of the Details window.
+In addition to using the Field Chooser window to add more data columns to the default column configuration of the Analysis Grid, you can also quickly add a new data column to the Analysis Grid viewer based on field names in the Details Tool Window, which displays beneath the Analysis Grid viewer by default.
+You can do this by right-clicking any row of field data in the Details window and selecting the Add ‘<entityName>’ as Analysis Grid Column menu item, where entityName is a placeholder for the actual field name in the Name column of the Details window.
 Message Analyzer then automatically populates the new named column with values, based on parsed data from the currently displayed message collection.

-To learn more about the Column Chooser Tool Window, see Column Chooser Tool Window.
+To learn more about the Field Chooser, see the Field Chooser Tool Window topic.